 1. Can I bring my camper van / boat / articulated lorry / milk float?

 Yes you can!
 But please note there are no hook-ups for camper vans anywhere on site.
-Also, there is an arch leading onto the main camping fields.
-The venue say this arch can accommodate a vehicle that is 3m high x 3.2m wide.
+Also, there is an arch leading onto the main camping fields which measures 3.1 m high x 2.3 m wide.
 If you wish to bring a vehicle that is larger than this, you will need to camp at the front of the venue and not in the main camping fields.
-We will update this information at the end of March 2020, once we have measured the arch ourselves!

 2. Can I bring my dog?